Freeport-McMoRan: Development of the Ertsberg deposit

 In 1967, the company negotiated a contract with the Indonesian government to develop the Ertsberg deposit.
 In their feasibility study, Freeport geologists estimated that the orebody totaled 33 million tons averaging 2.5% copper, making it the largest above-ground copper deposit ever discovered.
 Construction of an open pit mine began in May 1970 and in mid-1973 the mine was declared fully operational.
 Officials at Bechtel, the primary project contractor, called mine development at Ertsberg "the most difficult engineering project they had ever undertaken."
 The challenges included building a 101 km long access road (a project that required boring kilometer long tunnels through two mountains) and constructing the world's longest single span aerial tramway.
 The tramways were needed to move people, supplies and ore because a 2000 ft cliff separates the Ertsberg mine (at 12000 ft elevation) from the mill (at 10,000 feet).
 Moving copper concentrate from that mill to the shipping port required installation of a 109 km slurry pipeline – then the world's longest.
 Mine construction and startup cost about US$200 million.
 The Ertsberg project was an engineering marvel, but the mine's early financial performance was disappointing.
 Depressed copper prices and high operating costs kept profits marginal during the 1970s.

-In 1969, McMoRan Exploration Company was founded, which, in 1981, would merge with Freeport Minerals, formerly Freeport Sulphur, to form Freeport-McMoRan.
+In 1967 The McMoRan Oil and Gas Company was founded by three partners, William Kennon McWilliams Jr. ("Mc"), James Robert (Jim Bob) Moffett ("Mo"), who were both petroleum geologists, and Mack Rankin ("Ran"), a specialist in land-leasing and sales operations.
+In 1981, McMoRan would merge with Freeport Minerals, formerly Freeport Sulphur, to form Freeport-McMoRan.